 3 Days in Banff: Perfect Banff Itinerary

-Day 1: Explore Banff Town
+Day 1 banff itinerary: Explore Banff Town

-Morning: Explore Banff Town
+Morning banff itinerary: Explore Banff Town

 Once you arrive, pick up your rental car at Calgary Airport (YYC).
 Your Canadian Rockies itinerary officially begins!
 On your first day in Banff, take some time to explore the town.
 Start your day with a coffee and pastry at Wild Flour Bakery or with breakfast at Tooloulou’s, a Cajun-inspired restaurant that serves up delicious dishes such as eggs Benedict and beignets.
 Take a stroll down Banff Avenue.
 This charming street is lined with more boutique shops making it the perfect place to explore and get a feel for the town!
 The town is cute and the architecture is reminiscent of a European alpine village.

-Afternoon: Day 1 in Banff
+Afternoon: Day 1 in banff itinerary

 Next, head to Vermilion Lakes to enjoy a picnic lunch by the water.
 Then, visit the Cave and Basin National Historic Site or take a Hike to Johnston Canyon and hike the Upper or lower falls to see the beautiful cascading waterfalls.
 If you prefer to do something less strenuous, you can take the Banff Gondola up to Sulphur Mountain for panoramic views of the surrounding mountains.